Donyell Malen: Arsenal

-PSV
+PSV Eindhoven

 Malen was sold by Arsenal to PSV Eindhoven in late August 2017.

 Malen went on to play as a winger for Jong PSV.
 On 24 November Malen scored a brace in Jong PSV's 6–0 thumping of Telstar.
 He again netted in PSV II's 3–0 win over FC Oss on 27 November.
 Malen scored and picked up an assist in PSV II's 2–3 loss to Fortuna upon 4 December.

 He again scored in a 1–1 draw away to Go Ahead Eagles on 12 December.
 Malen went on to be named in Voetbal International's Jupiler League team of the week a day later.

 Malen was awarded the Bronze Bull for being the Best Talent for the second period of the 2017–18 Jupiler League on 29 January 2018.
 He went to make his debut for PSV in a 4–0 Eredivisie win over PEC Zwolle on 3 February.
 Malen went on to win the 2018 Eredivisie title with PSV.
 He also ended the 2017–18 season as Jong PSV's topscorer.

 On 14 September 2019, Malen scored all 5 goals for PSV as they thrashed Vitesse.
 On 29 October 2020, he scored a brace in a 2–1 away win over AC Omonia in the 2020–21 UEFA Europa League.
 Malen had his most productive campaign for PSV during the 2020–21 season, scoring 19 goals in 32 matches as his club finished second in the Eredivisie.
 He added a further 8 goals across Europa League and KNVB Cup competition and he also registered 10 assists, displaying his characteristics as a multi-faceted forward.

 Borussia Dortmund

 On 27 July 2021, Malen completed a move to Bundesliga club Borussia Dortmund, signing a five-year deal.
+On 28 September 2021, he scored his first Champions League goal in a 1–0 victory over Sporting CP.
+In the 2022–23 season, he scored nine league goals, finishing as his club's joint top scorer alongside Julian Brandt and Sébastien Haller.

+On 20 February 2024, he became the first Dutch footballer to score against a team from his country in the Champions League, since Arjen Robben in 2016, after doing so in a 1–1 draw against his former club PSV.
+In the 2023–24 season, he set his personal best record in Bundesliga, becoming his club's top scorer in the league with 13 goals.
+In the same season, he featured in the Champions League final as a substitute, where his club lost 2–0 to Real Madrid.

+Aston Villa

+On 13 January 2025, 25-year-old Malen signed for Premier League club Aston Villa for an undisclosed fee, reported to be £21m plus addons.
+He made his debut for Villa on 26 January 2025 as a 65th-minute substitute for Leon Bailey against West Ham.
+On 2 April 2025, Malen scored his first Premier League goal in the 100th minute of a 3–0 away victory against Brighton & Hove Albion.